Hunter Yurachek - - Arkansas Razorbacks

 Yurachek came to Arkansas from the University of Houston where he served as the vice president for athletics.
 Prior to Houston, Yurachek served as Director of Athletics at Coastal Carolina University, where Coastal won 29 Big South Conference championships.
 Yurachek was named Under Armor FCS Athletic Director of the Year in 2014.
 He has also worked at the University of Akron, the University of Virginia, Western Carolina University, Vanderbilt University and Wake Forest University.

 In Yurachek’s first two years at Houston, the Cougars’ sport programs eclipsed 225 points in the Learfield Directors’ Cup in back-to-back years for the first time in department history, securing top-three finishes in The American Athletic Conference both years.
-The Cougars improved to second in 2016-17 after finishing third in 2015-16.
 Houston’s programs combined for a league-leading five American Conference team championships and 22 American Conference individual titles.

-The success was not limited to the field of play, however, as UH student-athletes opened the fall semester with a record 96 student-athletes on the Dean’s List.
-That record was short lived as 109 student-athletes earned Dean’s List honors in the spring semester.
+The success was not limited to the field of play, however, as UH student-athletes placed 96 and 109 student-athletes on the Dean’s List in the fall and spring semesters, respectively.
 Houston student-athletes combined for the highest spring GPA (2.95), highest cumulative GPA following a spring semester (2.93) and the highest average hours passed in a spring semester (14.1) in department history.

 The 2016-17 year also saw the continuation of an aggressive facilities plan as construction began on the $60 million renovation of the Fertitta Center, the football indoor practice facility and a baseball player development center and clubhouse with more than $85 million of projects all privately funded.